 Cannabis has a unique relationship with sleep and sleep disturbances.
 While cannabis can help people fall asleep as well as stay asleep it can, in some cases, make people feel groggy upon waking or impact how long they stay in REM sleep.
 REM (rapid eye movement) is the most restful part of the sleep cycle.
 Despite this, cannabis has an interesting impact on those experiencing sleep disturbances due to symptoms of PTSD.
 Because THC reduces the amount of time a person is in REM sleep it also dreams because REM sleep is where dreaming occurs most often.
 With reduced dreams comes reduced nightmares, and potentially more restful sleep for those experiencing frequent nightmares.

 Finding the right balance with cannabis and sleep can be challenging.
 So, if you intend to use cannabis to help you sleep we recommend reading our article dedicated to cannabis and sleep.
-We also recommend consulting with your doctor or other health professional as well as keeping a detailed record of the type of cannabis and dose to find what works best for you.
+We also recommend consulting with your doctor as well as keeping a detailed record of the type of cannabis and dose to find what works best for you.

 A study was conducted to test the impact of THC on dreams by utilizing a cannabinoid receptor stimulant called nabilone.
 This involved 47 patients who despite using antidepressants and seeing a psychiatrist regularly, continued to have recurring nightmares.
 Following treatment, 72% of patients stopped having nightmares or had their severity drastically reduced (source).

 Best Strains for PTSD